Jo-IE/fcc-timestamp/README.md

 # fcc-timestamp
-This is an API Microservice Timestamp Project done as part of the FreecodeCamp curriculum.
+This is a Timestamp Microservice Project done as part of the FreecodeCamp curriculum.